Writing Sex That Means Something

 Take Elias, for example.

-That’s what I mean when I say I write sex that means something.
+That’s what I mean when I say I’m writing sex that means something.
+Not for the pulse-pounding high, but for the quiet collapse.
+The revelation.
+The holy fucking ruin.

-In my stories, sex doesn’t resolve tension—it creates it.
-It deepens the silence.
+In my stories, sex doesn’t resolve tension—it deepens it.
 It stains the sheets with unspoken things.
 It leaves bruises that bloom like secrets.
+Regret.
+Hope.
+Need.

 I don’t write sex to titillate.